ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

     * We can request activities with specific type or number of participants
     * There are cases where the search will fail and produce and Error
     * We handle the Error by passing a message to the user: "No activities that match your criteria"
+* **03 - API Authentication**
+    * Server side requests using the API: https://secrets-api.appbrewery.com/
+        * *Note:* It uses **axios** to make the requests
+        * "No authentication" gives us a random secret
+        * "Basic authentication" will use the get/all path
+        * "The API key authentication" will get us the filtered endpoint and
+        * "Bearer token authentication" will get us a secret with a particular ID
+        * These are the authentication examples using Postman but this time the request were made from the server